htmcharles/Automatic_Gate_Demo/README.md

 3. Power the Arduino board.
 4. Test the system by placing an object near the ultrasonic sensor.

 ---

-## 🙋 About the Author

-**Ganza Chael**
-I am the creator of this project and kindly request merit based on my work and innovation.
-Feel free to contact me at 📧 **ganzac784@gmail.com**

----

 ## 📄 License

 This project is open-source and intended for educational and personal use.
 Feel free to modify and expand upon it!

 ---